The Edit Mode

 After having created a new RecordType or Property, you may have to leave and re-enter the edit mode for the new entity to appear in the lists of Properties or RecordTypes in the edit mode toolbox.

-Entities can also be deleted by clicking on the delete button in the top right of the entity:
+Entities can also be deleted by clicking on the delete button in the top right of the entity, once the Edit Mode has been activated:

 After clicking on delete